Bixal/methods/README.md

 # Methods

-The 18F Methods were created to describe how 18F puts human-centered design into practice.
-While this was developed primarily as an internal resource, we hope it can help *everyone* adopt the methods of human-centered design.

-## Why methods?

-In order to function well within cross-functional teams, designers need to know a few things: which methods they might choose from, why one particular method makes more sense than another at any given moment, and, once they’ve picked a method, how to actually execute it.
-18F Methods collects this essential information as a series of cards.
-In practice, we’ve found the Methods can provide folks with a gateway into our work and build internal alignment around a shared vocabulary.

-### Specific to 18F, specific to the federal government

-It’s important to note that the 18F Methods are designed to account for two things that may not otherwise concern a more generic collection of design methods.
-First, these methods directly reflect and support 18F’s human-centered work.
-(They are also continuously updated in a human-centered way — how meta!)
-Second, 18F Methods are designed to keep federal employees on the happy side of the law.
-This collection specifically includes helpful information on topics for which designers working in the federal government may need clarification, such as privacy and the [Paperwork Reduction Act](pra.digital.gov).
+The Bixal Methods are based on the stellar work done by the [18F Team](https://18f.gsa.gov/).
+When deciding how to document our own approach, we decided to use the 18F Methods as a starting point for building a toolkit that would reflect the way we work.

+You can see [their original repository and README here](https://github.com/18F/methods).
+Note: This is not a fork of their repository, and because we plan on making significant changes to the content, we don't plan on merging our content back in.
+This is a completely separate clone.

 ## Getting started

 ### Reading the Methods online

 You’re presently looking at the Methods’ GitHub (code) repository.
-Please [visit our homepage](https://methods.18f.gov) to read the Methods online.
+Please [visit our homepage](https://bixal.github.io/methods/) to read the Methods online.

 ### Printing the Methods
-To print a copy of the Methods for offline use, visit the [Methods print page](https://methods.18f.gov/print/).
+To print a copy of the Methods for offline use, visit the [Methods print page](https://bixal.github.io/print/).
 You may need to select `file → print…` from your web browser.

 ### Contributing to the Methods
-For more information on contributing to the Methods (or even making a suggestion), see [CONTRIBUTING.md](https://github.com/18F/methods/blob/staging/CONTRIBUTING.md).
-If you would like to suggest a new Method be added to the collection, please follow the instructions [here](https://github.com/18F/methods/wiki/Contributing#suggesting-new-methods).

-Learn more about our goals and the way we work in our [wiki](https://github.com/18F/methods/wiki).
+Coming soon.

 ### Running the Methods website on your local machine